Australia's Residential Property Market Analysis 2025

 Data Source: ABS.

-On 16 February 2025, the Government announced that, effective 1 April 2025, foreign persons -including temporary residents and foreign-owned companies - will be temporarily prohibited from purchasing secondary dwellings in Australia unless an exemption applies.
-The ban, set to remain in effect until 31 March 2027, will be subject to review to determine whether an extension is warranted.
-This measure is part of broader efforts to address the ongoing housing crisis by reducing competition for limited housing stock, which is believed to contribute to rising prices.
-Foreign investors will still be permitted to purchase new dwellings to support the supply of new housing.
+On 16 February 2025, the Government announced that from 1 April 2025, foreign persons, including temporary residents and foreign-owned companies, would be temporarily prohibited from purchasing secondary dwellings unless exempt.
+The measure, running until 31 March 2027 and subject to review, is intended to ease the housing crisis by reducing competition for limited stock.
+Foreign investors may still purchase new dwellings to support supply.

 Supply Highlights: